rakkarage/Deko/README.md

 ## Todo

 - remove randomFlip from animation!? cuz torch gets placed and randomized by randm tile anyway! should be moved to theme with other shit?
+- sometimes use all room tiles instead of mix
 - remove light tile!?
-- make 2d-extras pull requests for randomTile etc
+- generate levels
 - save & load? (odin serializer? not working on linux?)
-- add free items etc to free
-- generate levels
 - mobs

 ## Bugs